digital-asset/daml/docs/source/daml-script/index.rst

 ===========================================

 You can use Daml script to initialize a ledger on startup.
-To do so, specify an ``init-script: ScriptExample:initializeFixed`` field in your ``daml.yaml``.
+To do so, specify an ``init-script: ScriptExample:initializeUser`` field in your ``daml.yaml``.
 This will automatically be picked up by ``daml start`` and used to initialize sandbox.
-Since it is often useful to create a party with a specific party identifier during development, you can use the ``allocatePartyWithHint`` function which accepts not only the display name but also a hint for the party identifier.
-On Sandbox, the hint will be used directly as the party identifier of the newly allocated party.
-This allows us to implement ``initializeFixed`` as a small wrapper around the ``initialize`` function we defined above:
+During development not being able to control party ids can often be inconvenient.
+Here, we rely on :ref:`users <user-service>` which do put us in control of their id.
+User ids can be used in Navigator, triggers & other tools instead of party ids.

 .. literalinclude:: ./template-root/src/ScriptExample.daml
    :language: daml
-   :start-after: -- INITIALIZE_FIXED_BEGIN
+   :start-after: -- INITIALIZE_USER_BEGIN
-   :end-before: -- INITIALIZE_FIXED_END
+   :end-before: -- INITIALIZE_USER_END

 Migrating from Scenarios
 ------------------------